lutris/lutris/docs/installers.rst

 directory from the download cache or the game's install dir, respectively.

-The ``dst`` parameter should be prefixed by either ``$GAMEDIR`` or ``$HOME`` to move files to path relative to the game dir or the current user's home
+The ``dst`` parameter should be prefixed by either ``$GAMEDIR`` or ``$HOME`` to move files to path relative to the game dir or the current user's home.

 If the source is a ``file ID``, it will be updated with the new destination path.
 It can then be used in following commands to access the moved file.

 The ``move`` command cannot overwrite files.
+If the destination directory doesn't exist, it will be created.
+Be sure to give the full path of the destination (including filename), not just the destination folder.

 Example::